-Police warn of new scam involving takeover of Whatsapp accounts
+Police warn of new scam involving takeover of WhatsApp accounts

-At least 18 police reports have been made about such scams since December 2019, said police in the media release.
+At least 18 police reports have been made about such scams since December 2019, said police in a media release.

-The scam would begin with the victim receiving a Whatsapp message from a friend – whose Whatsapp account had been compromised – asking the victim to send over a 6-digit verification code sent to them.
+The scam would begin with the victim receiving a WhatsApp message from a friend – whose WhatsApp account had been compromised – asking the victim to send over the 6-digit verification code sent to them.

 READ: 192 scams with fake Lazada and Shopee lucky draws reported this year